Dancing Diva: Accolades

 On February 3, 2007, she won Best Female Singer, Most Popular Female Singer, and Internet Premier Song Popularity Award at the Hito Music Awards.
 The album was recognized as Most Long-Lasting Album of the Year, and "Dancing Diva" was named one of the Top 10 Chinese Songs of the Year.
 On February 24, 2007, she won Most Popular Taiwanese Singer and Top 10 Singers at the 1st Family Music Awards, with the album also recognized as one of the Top 10 Albums.
 "Pretence" earned a Top 10 Songs award, and "A Wonder in Madrid" received the Most Popular Karaoke Song award.
 On March 22, 2007, the album was named one of the Top 10 Best Selling Mandarin Albums of 2006 at the IFPI Hong Kong Top Sales Awards.
 On March 25, 2007, Tsai won Top 5 Chinese Singer of the Year at the 14th Chinese Top Ten Music Awards.

-On May 4, 2007, the 18th Golden Melody Awards announced Tsai's nominations, including Best Female Mandarin Singer and Best Mandarin Album.
+On May 4, 2007, the 18th Golden Melody Awards announced Tsai's nominations, including Best Mandarin Female Singer and Best Mandarin Album.
 Additionally, producer Adia was nominated for Best Single Producer for "Dancing Diva".
 On May 20, 2007, Tsai received the Most Popular Taiwanese Female Singer and Best Stage Performance Award at the 4th Music King Awards, with "Dancing Diva" winning Top Mandarin Songs.
-On June 16, 2007, Tsai won Best Female Mandarin Singer and Most Popular Female Singer at the 18th Golden Melody Awards.
+On June 16, 2007, Tsai won Best Mandarin Female Singer and Most Popular Female Singer at the 18th Golden Melody Awards.
 On June 29, 2007, she also received the Music Radio China Top Chart Awards, including Best Album Sales Female Singer and Best Hong Kong/Taiwan Album of the Year, with "Dancing Diva" named Best Song of the Year.